arturomorarioja-kea/WD_PHP_F25/Lesson08/README.md

 # Lesson 8 - 25 March

+[--> THEY SHOULD INSTALL COMPOSER BEFOREHAND]: #

 [--> git clone https://github.com/arturomorarioja/php_unit_test_sample.git - use it to illustrate why unit tests]: #
 [--> Two companies I visited use PHP]: #

-[--> Composer demo with phplogger]: #
+[--> Composer demo with fakerphp/faker]: #
-[--> UT start with the ut sample only with AAA, then sum (different asserts), then data providers in the ut sample, then data providers in the length converter]: #
+[--> UT start with the ut sample only with AAA, then sum (different asserts), then data providers in the ut sample, then data providers and exceptions in the length converter]: #

 [## In-class exercise]: #
 [--> Some code they can write UT on and which has a class with several business logic methods]: #